pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 * __Advanced caching mechanisms__: Speed up builds and reduce resource consumption by utilizing cache backends like S3, GitHub Actions, local disk, and more.

 * __Support for build secrets__: Unlike building images with the `docker` CLI, which requires juggling environment variables or files on disk, Pulumi's first-class support for secrets means you can now safely and easily incorporate sensitive information into your builds.
-  And with Pulumi's [Environments, Secrets, and Configuration](../environments-secrets-configurations-management) (ESC) it is easy to safely share these secrets with other developers and teams.
+  And with Pulumi's [Environments, Secrets, and Configuration](../environments-secrets-configurations-management) (ESC) it's easy to safely share these secrets with other developers and teams.

 * __Support for multiple export types__: Increase the power and flexibility of your workflows by exporting your images to registries, disk, or blob storage.

-* __Support for Docker Build Cloud__: Take advantage of [Docker Build Cloud](https://www.docker.com/products/build-cloud/) to scale your build processes effortlessly and manage build resources dynamically, enhancing productivity and performance.
+* __Support for Docker Build Cloud__: Take advantage of [Docker Build Cloud](https://www.docker.com/products/build-cloud/) to offload your builds and caches to the cloud, enhancing productivity and performance.
+  {{< video title="Docker Build Cloud" src="dbc.mp4" autoplay="true" loop="true" >}}

 For background, the [Docker provider] was first introduced in 2018 and has seen wide adoption.